John Seely Hart

 Engraving of John Seely Hart with his signature.

-John Hart (January 28, 1810 – March 26, 1877) was an American author and educator.
+John Hart (January 28, 1810 – March 26, 1877) was an American writer and educator.

 Biography

 Childhood

 Hart was born in Old Stockbridge, Berkshire County, Massachusetts, on January 28, 1810.
-When he was two years old, his father, with a number of other heads of families, removed to Pennsylvania and settled in Providence township, on the Lackawanna River, but in 1823, removed to Laurel Run, in the Wyoming Valley, about two miles from Wilkes-Barre, Pennsylvania.
+When he was two years old, his father, with a number of other heads of families, moved to Pennsylvania and settled in Providence township, on the Lackawanna River.
+In in 1823 the family moved again to Laurel Run, in the Wyoming Valley, about two miles from Wilkes-Barre, Pennsylvania.

 Education

 His health in early youth was delicate, and his physical strength small.
 He completed preparatory studies at Wilkes-Barre Academy, and entered the College of New Jersey at Princeton, (now Princeton University), in 1827, and was graduated in 1830, with the highest honors of his class.
 During the year following his graduation, he taught, as Principal of an Academy at Natchez, Mississippi, and in 1831 returned to Princeton and entered the Theological Seminary.